 A haven for winter sports including downhill and cross-country skiing, Ivalo is part of the homeland of the ancient Sami people.
 Nestled in a bend of the Ivalo River and with thick forests permeating throughout, Ivalo is also a great destination for hiking, mountain biking, and other warmer-weather activities as well.

 The site of a gold rush in the 1870s, people today still travel to the small village to find fortune.
-Yet for thousands of years the Sami, an indigenous people who live all over Lapland in the north have called Ivalo home.
-While many Sami still live in Ivalo, the Siida Museum is dedicated to their art, history, and culture.
+Yet the indigenous people who live all over Lapland in the north have called Ivalo home.
+The Siida Museum is dedicated to their art, history, and culture.

 The Sami are known for the joik—pronounced “yoeek”—a singing style characterized by gentle a capella melodies dedicated to a person, place, or animal.
 In some cases a joik will have no words, just an inspired melody.
 In recent years, musical ensembles are beginning to bring joik to the world through the modern musical art forms, such as in the case of the Norwegian band Adjágas.